ANRGUSC/Jupiter/docs/source/Jdeploy.rst

     scripts/build_push_circe.py --- Push CIRCE dockers only
     scripts/build push_profiler.py --- Push DRUPE dockers only
     scripts/build_push_wave.py --- Push WAVE dockers only
+    scripts/build_push_heft.py --- Push HEFT dockers only
+    scripts/build_push_exec.py --- Push execution profiler's  dockers only

-.. warning:: However, before running any of these four script you should update the ``jupiter_config`` file with your own docker names as well as dockerhub username.
+.. warning:: However, before running any of these scripts you should update the ``jupiter_config`` file with your own docker names as well as dockerhub username.
 DO NOT run the script without crosschecking the config file.

 Step 7 : Setup the Proxy
 ------------------------